Is a Correction Looming Ahead for Ballard Power Systems Inc. (BLDP)

-Ballard Power Systems Inc. (NASDAQ:BLDP) went down by -0.22% from its latest closing price compared to the recent 1-year high of $42.28.
-The company’s stock price has collected -2.84% of loss in the last five trading sessions.
-Press Release reported on 06/24/21 that Ballard Announces Rebranding as Industry Enters Next Phase of Development
+Ballard Power Systems Inc. (NASDAQ:BLDP) went up by 1.86% from its latest closing price compared to the recent 1-year high of $42.28.
+The company’s stock price has collected -6.75% of loss in the last five trading sessions.
+Press Release reported on 07/08/21 that (PR) Ballard Receives Initial Order for Fuel Cell Modules to Power 15 Tata Motors Buses in India

 >> 7 Top Picks for the Post-Pandemic Economy <<